aliannejadi/unimobile/README.md

 ## References

 [1] Mohammad Aliannejadi, Hamed Zamani, Fabio Crestani, and W. Bruce Croft.
 2018.
 Target Apps Selection: Towards a Unified Search Framework for Mobile Devices.
-In Proceedings of the 41st International ACM SIGIR Conference on Research and Development in Information Retrieval.
+In Proceedings of the 41st International ACM SIGIR Conference on Research and Development in Information Retrieval, pages 215-224.